 Urban Teachers – Teacher Preparation in Secondary English Language Arts

-This program merges the existing Master’s in Language and Literacy Studies and meets the requirements for being recommended for teacher certification by the Texas Education Agency.
-To learn more, please contact Deborah Kelt, the program advisor.
+This program combines the Master’s in Language and Literacy Studies with coursework that meets the requirements for teacher certification through the Texas Education Agency.
+Graduates earn a master’s degree while also becoming eligible for teacher certification.

 You will earn: